Mara-Li/obsidian-explorer-hider/README.md

 You can choose to save the CSS in a snippet (in your `.obsidian/snippets` folder) or directly inject it into the page.
 Use this if, for example, you want to keep the folder hidden without using the plugin (for instance, when disabling or uninstalling it).

+You can also choose to automatically hide excluded files (obsidian files & folder settings).

+> [!NOTE]
+> If you add files in the filter, you need to reload the hidden files to apply the changes.

 ### Bookmarks

 > [!warning]